PNWS/PNWS/README.md

 1h 3m using 0.6 nozzle, 0.4 layer height, pre-programmed settings.
 ### Pre- and post processing instructions:
 Slicing required prior to printing specific to user's printer.
+#### Slice Recomendations for 0.4mm Nozzle
+Default Prusa 0.3mm Draft Slice
+15% infill
+Fill pattern - Rectilinear

+If you experience stringing on your prints, drop your nozzle temp for all but the first layer by 5C

 Post-process as needed in accordance with provided drawings.